DynamoDS/Dynamo/README.md

 Preset Graph States
 - Keep track of different states of your graph and develop design options with Presets, found in the Edit menu

-Color shading on surfaces
+Color on surfaces
--	Expansion on the Color work from 0.8.1 to include smoothly shaded surfaces
+-	Square arrays of color can now be applied to surfaces with the Display.BySurfaceColors node

 Node2Code
 -	Select groups of nodes and automatically create Code Block Nodes from the selection